ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {: #aggregation-flow-illustration title="Aggregation Flow (batch size=20).
 Multiple aggregation flows can be executed at the same time."}

-The aggregation flow can be thought of as having three phases for transforming each valid input report share into an output share:
+The aggregation flow can be thought of as having two phases for transforming each valid input report share into an output share:

 - Initialization: Begin the aggregation flow by sharing report shares with each